nodejs/user-feedback/meetings/2018-03-16-neuf-meeting.md

 * Michael: I agree 100% with theory that group needs to get more involved, because it’s not going to be like “here’s a bunch of requirements, somebody else goes off and does it”;
-  but I can easily say it’s like: “here it’s a bunch of things we’d like to see happen and we’re willing to invest some time in core to make it happen but we’re not as plugged in so we need some help and that some other people say, yeah we’ll support you doing that”. the first step is just coming to an understanding what those might be and what they look like and how much work they take, and once, if this group comes up with : well here’s the document now everybody understands it better that’s the next step for figuring out how you might actually make it happen.
+  but I can easily say it’s like: “here it’s a bunch of things we’d like to see happen and we’re willing to invest some time in core to make it happen but we’re not as plugged in so we need some help and that some other people say, yeah we’ll support you doing that”.
+The first step is just coming to an understanding what those might be and what they look like and how much work they take, and once,     if this group comes up with : well here’s the document now everybody understands it better that’s the next step for  figuring out how   you might actually make it happen.
 * Chris: Part of the reason that I thought I’m going to propose this idea was that myself and some others who come from this world have kind of felt like when they proposed an idea to core it’s received as something completely out of left field and that sort of make sense if the people in core mainly aren’t working in that world, so it’s my hope that we can kind of bridge